neicnordic/neic.no/_affiliates/affiliate-E3DDS.md

 [Final Report](https://wiki.neic.no/wiki/EISCAT_3D_Data_Solutions#Final_Report)

 ### Project Contact Person
-Anders Tjulin at eiscat in Sweden <br/>
+Anders Tjulin at EISCAT in Sweden <br/>
 John White at CERN in Switzerland

 #### Period: from 2017-09-01 to 2020-04-30